Save on postage costs with Parcel Delivery & send a parcel to Russia today!

 Restricted items for delivery to Russia

-The following items may require licenses or verification documents when arranging parcel delivery to Russia from UK.
+The following items may require licenses or verification documents when arranging parcel delivery so please read before you send a parcel to Russia from UK.

 Extra information for customs